Frequently Asked Questions (FAQ)

 No – just the opposite.
 Texas is still relying on ballot access procedures that were enacted more than 100 years ago, and are long overdue for an update.
 The Texas Voter Choice Act adopts best practices that have proven successful in other states.
 For example, Arizona has already implemented online signature gathering, and Texas itself already authorizes electronic signatures for absentee ballot requests and other electoral functions.
 The specific requirements established by the Texas Voter Choice Act are also supported by empirical data.
 Most important, no state that required as few as 5,000 signatures for statewide office has ever had more than 8 candidates on the ballot, and the Texas Voter Choice Act requires 10,000 signatures.

 HOW CAN I HELP?

-- Sign the Petition to Support the Texas Voter Choice Act Now.
+- Become a Member to Support the Texas Voter Choice Act now.